PharmaForest/OncoPlotter/README.md

 ---

 ## Version history
+0.5.3(5August2026)	: Header updated to markdown for all macros.
+Removed reset in ods graphics in forest plot.
-0.5.2(18June2026)	: A bug fixed in swimmer plot and waterfall plot 0.5.1(03Apr2026)	: Modified KM plot(removed reset in ods graphics)
+0.5.2(18June2026)	: A bug fixed in swimmer plot and waterfall plot
+0.5.1(03Apr2026)	: Modified KM plot(removed reset in ods graphics)
 0.5.0(09Feb2026)	: Added spider plot.
-A bug fixed in forest plot's gerate code function.
+A bug fixed in forest plot's generate code function.
 0.4.0(05Feb2026)	: Added forest plot.
-A bug fixed in kaplan-meier plot's gerate code function.
+A bug fixed in kaplan-meier plot's generate code function.
 0.3.8(29Jan2026)	: Default parameters have been changed in swimmer plot.
 Enhanced help information as well.
 0.3.7(29Oct2025)	: A bug fixed in swimmer plot.
 0.3.6(8Oct2025)		: A bug fixed and added parameter [imgPath] in waterfall plot.